DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/3 Methods/hideLoadingIndicator().md

 Hides the loading indicator.

 ---
-Although the loading indicator hides automatically once the widget is ready, you can hide it from code at the required moment using this method.
+Although the loading indicator hides automatically once the UI component is ready, you can hide it from code at the required moment using this method.

 #####See Also#####
 - [showLoadingIndicator()](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/3%20Methods/showLoadingIndicator().md '{basewidgetpath}/Methods#showLoadingIndicator')